 Any article on short-term rental investing would be incomplete without a short overview of the ever-changing restrictions and regulations surrounding Airbnb.¬†

 One trend in the data continues to become clearer over time.
-Where there is more restrictions, there is more financial opportunity.
+Where there are more restrictions, there is more financial opportunity.

-It is interesting to see in the analysis that many smaller cities provide a low a risk environment and stellar returns.¬†Savannah, GA and Indianapolis, IN, for example, are favourable towards Airbnb and also show up in our analysis as being great places in invest.
-It‚Äôs cities such as these that represent fantastic, low risk, investment opportunities with their under supplied rental units and lenient regulation.
+It is interesting to see in the analysis that many smaller cities provide a low a risk environment and stellar returns.¬†Savannah, GA and Indianapolis, IN, for example, are favorable towards Airbnb and also show up in our analysis as being great places in invest.
+It‚Äôs cities such as these that represent fantastic, low risk, investment opportunities with their undersupplied rental units and lenient regulation.

 Variation between cities is repeated on a more local level in variation between neighborhoods within the same city.
 It‚Äôs important to identify the best-performing neighborhoods within these cities – and again, it might not be where you think.
 You can directly compare how thousands of cities and zip codes over the U.S. are performing using the¬†Investment Explorer.
 Investing in vacation rental real-estate is large, long-term investment so feeling confident in the market and type of property purchased is monumental.

 AirDNA collects and analyzes the data for every rental property listed on Airbnb worldwide.
 Visit our data methodology page for more details on how we aggregate and model ¬†this information.

 We utilized the free data provided by Zillow Research for average home values and long-term rental rates.
 Holes and minor inconsistencies in the Zillow data were supplemented with information purchased from ATTOM data.